abstractFlo/atlas-docs/documentation/lifecycle.md

 ## Introduction

-There are many scenarios, where you want to wait for thea method to be completed before starting another one.
+There are many scenarios, where you want to wait for the method to be completed before starting another one.
 That's why we create a custom lifecycle system for booting up the framework.
 In simple words, the lifecycle is kind of a queue, where each decorator runs after each other in a particular order.

 {% hint style="warning" %}
 This lifecycle does not affect the alt:V lifecycle.
 They only help you perform a different task on different steps.